f4grx/sys11/README.md

 -----------------------
 * Determine next step for hardware.
 Secondary board with more RAM?
-* NVRAM SSD using these old bq samples maxim generously offered me for free multiple years ago (Unfortunately this will be a one-of-a-kind project unless you have these chips available)
+* NVRAM SSD using these old bq samples maxim generously offered me for free multiple years ago (Unfortunately this board will be a one-of-a-kind add-on unless you have these chips available or are able to find enough RAM chips)
-* SPI bus driver
+* I2C bus hardware
-* SPI flash driver

 Software roadmap
 ----------------
 * Bootloader for extended mode - WIP
 * Malloc
 * Basic shell to manipulate memory
-* SPI or I2C driver
+* SPI and I2C drivers
 * Filesystem
 * ed-based text editor
 * Assembler